JoyHak/RegEx-loop/README.md

 \K  			# Reset the match start again expression  	# Match the expression: \w+ or .+ ...
 ```
+The idea: after encountering a `condition`, the RegEx starts from its position `(?<=\G)`, goes on, bypasses the separator, resets the current position and finally captures the desired `expression`.
+Having reached the end, all the RegEx is repeated again from the position of the last found word `(?<=\G)`.
+And so on until the end of the string.

 `\K` means *forget everything before and start highlight from this position*.
 It helps not to highlight everything that was before `\K`.
 Now we construct the RegEx according to the template ([DEMO](https://regex101.com/r/wXPPD2/1)):